richhard6/instaclonDB/README.md

 API Made with node with express using dbsm mysql.

-To use this API you must first run the script
-`npm run initDB` followed by
-`npm run dev `
+To use this API you must first create a database in mysql named as you want but make sure to add it in the .env and fill the other enviroment variables.
+Then run the script `npm run initDB` to install dependencies, `npm run initDB` to create the entities in the database followed by `npm run dev ` to start the server.

 # Features